Concrete Raising & Leveling Service

 What is the average cost to lift my concrete with polyurethane?

 Raising concrete is an extremely affordable option when compared to replacement.
 Since every job is unique in terms of the amount of material needed and the size of the area being raised, giving an average cost is difficult.
 In general, raising concrete with polyurethane is typically 50%-80% less than replacement.
-Most front walkway leveling projects are around $500-$900 and driveways and patios are around $600-$1,500.
 The size of the area and the amount it has sunk are the biggest factors that determine the price.
 You can learn more about this by reading our average cost page.

 Polyurethane foam vs mudjacking – which is better?